Leszno: Sports

-The Leszno motorcycle club was founded on May 8, 1938.
-The club was re-established May 2, 1946 after World War II.
-On July 28, 1949 the Leszno motorcycle club changed its name to Unia Leszno Speedway Club.
+The Leszno motorcycle club was founded on 8 May 1938.
+The club was re-established on 2 May 1946 after World War II.
+On 28 July 1949 the Leszno motorcycle club changed its name to Unia Leszno Speedway Club.
 Some rules and regulations were revised as well.
 The Unia Leszno has been a very successful club that has won many awards and medals throughout the years.
 The Unia Leszno Speedway Club has won over 78 different medals since the formation of the club.